setu-standards/documentation/app/docs/purchase-to-pay-v2/usage-notes/Pay-rates.md

 All the 2.0 versions of the SETU 'Purchase to Pay' standards have a `payRates` container to specify a pay and/or bill rate.
 The content of this `payRates` container depends on the context of the message and the process step in which this message is exchanged.
 For example, in a Human Resource message the container specifies the pay and/or bill rate(s) the human resource is offered for, whereas in the Assignment and Timecard the container specifies the agreed pay and/or bill rate(s).

-During the development of the 2.0 versions, the working group decided to simplify (the use of) the `payRates` container, whereas the previous 1.x versions contained a number of difficult constructs and dependencies.
-On this page you will find all explanations about the `payRates` container.
+During the development of the 2.0 versions, the working group decided to simplify (the use of) the `payRates` container, as the previous 1.x versions contained a number of difficult constructs and dependencies.
+This page describes the `payRates` container in detail.

 ### `toBeBilled` and `toBePaid`
-Each `payRates` container includes a `toBeBilled` and `toBePaid` element to indicate using a boolean whether the pay rate is specified for billing purposes or not (billed by staffing supplier to staffing customer using invoice), and for payment purposes or not (staffing supplier paying the flex worker using pay slip).
-In practice this means a pay rate specifies the billing rate, the payment rate, or a same rate which is applied for both.
+Each `payRates` container includes a `toBeBilled` and `toBePaid` boolean element to indicate whether the pay rate applies for billing purposes (billed by the staffing supplier to the staffing customer via invoice) and/or for payment purposes (paid by the staffing supplier to the flex worker via pay slip).
+In practice, this means a pay rate specifies the billing rate, the payment rate, or the same rate applied to both.

-If multiple, different pay rates need to be specified.
-For example, when different rates are used for invoicing and payment, this must be specified by including the `payRates` container several times in the message.
+If multiple, different pay rates need to be specified, for example when different rates are used for invoicing and payment, this is done by including the `payRates` container multiple times in the message.

 :::tip Example
 Example of multiple, different `payRates` containers in a StaffingOrder message.